offbynull/learn/Biology/input/input.md

 `{bm} Deoxyribonucleic acid` (`{bm} DNA`) is a nucleic acid molecule that contains the instructions needed for the growth/functioning/maintenance of an organism.
 Depending on the type of organism, DNA is located in different parts fo the cell.
  * For prokaryotes, DNA is free-floating in the cytoplasm.
- * For eukaryotes, DNA is isolated in the nucleus (`{bm} nuclear DNA`).
+ * For eukaryotes, DNA is isolated in the nucleus_cell (`{bm} nuclear DNA`).
 Their mitochondria and chloroplast also have their own DNA.

 ```{img}
 1032px-DNA_Structure+Key+Labelled.pn_NoBB.png